-You’ll have to look up if you want to see some amazing examples of Great Depression-era art in rural Texas!
+You’ll have to look up to see amazing examples of Great Depression-era art in rural Texas!
 A massive mural of galloping horses hangs above the postmaster’s door at our post office in La Grange.
 At nearby Smithville, Texas Rangers make an arrest in another huge painting.
 Not far away in Giddings, there’s the artwork of three cowboys gathered around a rural mailbox.

 What’s the story of these engaging, yet often overlooked vintage western works of art?

 Back in the 1930s there was “The New Deal”

 The three oil-on-canvas murals are vestiges of a fascinating footnote in U.S. history.

 Professional American artists painted them during the Great Depression.
 The program was under the auspices of a phenomenal economic stimulus measure called the New Deal.
 U. S. President Franklin D. Roosevelt enacted the public work projects, reforms and regulations to pull the country out of a devastating economic collapse.
 The New Deal’s relief, reform and recovery programs provided to farmers, the unemployed, youth and the elderly.
 It also benefited writers, photographers and artists.
 (Click here for more info: New Deal)

 Many artists competed for commissions awarded by the Section of Fine Arts of the Public Buildings Administration.
 Their mandate was to create art that portrayed everyday people going about their lives, historical events or wildlife.
 These creations were to be be permanently displayed in federal buildings like our local post offices.

 The Central Texas murals at La Grange, Smithville and Giddings delight award-winning Texas artist Karen Vernon.
 She calls the paintings treasures, each depicting a different story, an absorbing portal to the past.

 “Horses” at La Grange